szymon6927/szymonmiks.pl/blog/content/post/04-dependency-injection-with-python/index.md

 ## Summary

-I hope the main idea behind DI is more cleaner for you after this blog post.
+I hope the main idea behind DI is more clear for you after this blog post.
 And I hope you see the added value of this.
-I encourage you to try with **kink** and with DI 😎
+I encourage you to try **kink** and DI 😎
 If you have any question/thoughts/comments please don't hesitate to ping me 😉

-Most of the code examples I took either from my personal or commercial projects.
+Most of the code examples above I took either from my personal or commercial projects.
-But if you would like to check the DI usage in a wider context, and within some real problem, then you can visit my project on GitHub [https://github.com/szymon6927/surebets-finder/tree/master](https://github.com/szymon6927/surebets-finder/tree/master) - I used DI with **kink** there.
+But if you would like to check the DI usage in a wider context, and within some real problem, you can visit my project on GitHub [https://github.com/szymon6927/surebets-finder/tree/master](https://github.com/szymon6927/surebets-finder/tree/master) - I used DI with **kink** there.

+**PS.**
+This post has been also published on my company's blog (https://www.netguru.com/blog/dependency-injection-with-python-make-it-easy)